Learn how to make DIY custom stickers for your crochet business following this super easy beginner sticker tutorial.

 Now you want to squeeze as many stickers on one sheet of paper as you can.
 I find making a temporary rectangle shape that 6.7″ by 9.2″ and using that as a guide is the easiest way to make sure all your images will fit.

 Remove your temporary rectangle, then attach all the sticker images.
-Then click make it.
+Then click “Make it”.

 Click Continue then Send to Printer.
-Turn OFF the Add Bleed toggle and turn ON the use System Dialog toggle.
+Turn OFF the “Add Bleed” toggle and turn ON the “Use System Dialog” toggle.

-Make sure you have the right paper type selected and your printer is set to print at the highest quality.
+Make sure you have the right paper type selected and your printer is set to “print at the highest quality.”

-The printer I have is the Epson WorkForce Pro WF 3730.
+The home printer I have is the Epson WorkForce Pro WF 3730.
 I have no idea if this is a good printer and did very minimal research before purchasing.
 There are probably much better printers out there.

 The Cricut can not read the black guide-lines on the glossy paper unless you cover them with matte scotch tape.
 Very annoying, and wasteful, but it works.

 Print out your sheet, stick it to your Cricut mat, then load the mat into your Cricut.
+I have a Cricut Explore Air but you can make these are any Cricut cutting machine.

 If you want to make a sheet of stickers, set your Cricut dial to Custom then select Sticker Paper from the materials list.